DLPietro/igaming-analytics-case-study/README.md

 > → *Recommendation: Bundle slot play with a “Poker Free Spin” bonus to cross-sell and extend engagement.*

 > 💡 **“The top 5% of players (by NGR) generate 38% of total revenue.”**
-> → *Recommendation: Launch a VIP program for top 100 players — personalized bonuses, faster withdrawals, dedicated support.*
+> → *Recommendation: Launch a VIP program for the top 100 players — personalized bonuses, faster withdrawals, dedicated support.*

 > 💡 **“Players who don’t deposit within 24h of signup have 92% churn by Day 7.”**
 > → *Recommendation: Automate a “first deposit incentive” SMS/email within 6 hours of first login.*

 ### 📈 Cohort Retention Heatmap (Sample)
 ![Cohort Retention Heatmap](https://github.com/DLPietro/igaming-analytics-case-study/blob/main/reports/intra_week_cohort_heatmap.png)
-_*Players who deposited on Sep 1–3 showed 48% retention by Day 6.
-Those who deposited on Sep 4–7?
-Only 29%.
+_*Players who deposited on Sep 5–7 showed 63% retention by the end of the weekend.
+Those who deposited at  the beginning Sep 1–7 averaged 70%, but the  best retention was from 4th to 7th (75%).
 Why?
 Weekend promo timing matters.*_

 > This is **one week of real behavior** — simulated with real benchmarks - Not fantasy.
 > Any commercial team could use this output **tomorrow** to run a campaign.